Tim Krekel: 1970 to 1989

+1990 to 2000

 The Italian record company, Appaloosa Records, released his Out Of The Corner in 1991.
 It received a four-star rating from CD Review, which also touted Krekel as "one of American Rock 'N Roll's great unknowns."
 By 1991, Krekel had acquired a dedicated following in the U.S. and in Europe.

-In 1993 Krekel found himself a bit frustrated with the music industry and with some concern over what direction his career should take.
-Again, he moved back to Louisville.
+In 1993, disillusioned with the music industry, Krekel moved back to Louisville.
 Rejuvenated by his return to familiar surroundings, Krekel remembered why he began to make music in the first place.
 He started a new band, the Groovebillys, and pursued music with a renewed vigor.

 Krekel and the Groovebillys first release, L&N, quickly became the best-selling record in Louisville—outselling national releases.
 The band's next release, 1999's Underground, hit number one in local sales its first week.
 In reviewing the album, The Courier-Journal said "Krekel works the roots-rock territory with an authority gained from 25 years in the business".